vandalt/ImPlaneIA/README.md

 GPI data flow needs testing with this branch.

-Please see NOTES.md for STScI builld 7.5 delivery notes.
+Please see NOTES.md for STScI build 7.5 delivery notes.